AdrianTorjKobza/Applied_AI_Engineer/SRE_AI_Agent_Secure_Infrastructure_Auditor/README.md

 # SRE AI Agent: Secure Infrastructure Auditor

-## 📖 Overview
+## Overview
 The **SRE AI Agent** is an autonomous, air-gapped Site Reliability Engineering assistant powered by local Large Language Models (LLMs).
 Designed to operate within secure Kubernetes environments, it actively analyzes infrastructure telemetry, diagnoses system anomalies (such as CrashLoopBackOff states or CPU starvation), and provides actionable remediation steps.

 This project emphasizes enterprise-grade security, utilizing an identity-first approach where the AI agent must authenticate via Keycloak and HashiCorp Vault before executing its diagnostic routines.

 ---

-## 🎯 Use Case
+## Use Case
 Modern Kubernetes environments generate overwhelming amounts of telemetry data.
-When an incident occurs (e.g., a checkout service timing out), SREs must manually correlate metrics, logs, and cluster state to find the root cause.
+When an incident occurs (e.g. a checkout service timing out), SREs must manually correlate metrics, logs, and cluster state to find the root cause.

 This AI Agent automates the "Level 1/Level 2" diagnostic triage:
 1. **Securely Authenticates:** Proves its identity to the cluster via OIDC/JWT.